oneapi-src/oneDAL/docs/source/includes/clustering/dbscan-introduction.rst

 .. * limitations under the License.
 .. *******************************************************************************/

-The DBSCAN algorithm solves :capterm:`clustering` problem by the following way: given a set of observations, it groups together ones that are closely packed (having at least :math:`min_observations` number of neighbors inside distance :math:`epsilon`) and marking other ones as outliers.
+The DBSCAN algorithm solves :capterm:`clustering` problem in a following way: given a set of observations, it groups together ones that are closely packed (having at least :math:`min_observations` number of neighbors inside distance :math:`epsilon`) and marking other ones as outliers.